unmade/audiomatch/README.rst

     ./demo/Pennyroyal Tea (Solo Acoustic).mp3
     ./demo/Pennyroyal Tea (Unplugged in NYC).m4a

-*Note #1: input audio files should be at least 10 seconds long*
+*Note #1: Input audio files should be at least 10 seconds long.*

-*Note #2: in some rare cases false positives are possible*
+*Note #2: In some rare cases, false positives are possible.*

 What's happening here is that *audiomatch* takes all audio files from the directory and compares them with each other.

-You can also compare file with another file, file and directory, or directory to directory.
-If you need to, you can provide glob-style patterns, but don't forget to quote it, because otherwise shell expanded it for you.
+You can also compare a file with another file, a file and a directory, or a directory with another directory.
+If you need to, you can provide glob-style patterns, but don't forget to quote them, because otherwise the shell will expand it for you.
 For example, let's compare all ``.mp3`` files with ``.m4a`` files:

 .. code-block:: bash

     $ audiomatch "./demo/*.mp3" "./demo/*.m4a"
     These files sound similar:

     ../demo/Pennyroyal Tea (Solo Acoustic).mp3
     ../demo/Pennyroyal Tea (Unplugged in NYC).m4a

-This time, *audiomatch* took all files with ``.mp3`` extension and compare them with all files with ``.m4a`` extension.
+This time, *audiomatch* took all files with the ``.mp3`` extension and compared them with all files with the ``.m4a`` extension.

-Note, how there is no In Utero version in the output.
-The reason it is present in the previous output, because it actually similar with Unplugged version and then transitive law applies: if ``a = b`` and ``b = c``, then ``a = c``.
+Note how there is no In Utero version in the output.
+The reason it is present in the previous output is because it is actually similar to the Unplugged version, and then the transitive law applies: if ``a = b`` and ``b = c``, then ``a = c``.

 --length
 --------

-The ``--length`` specifies how many seconds to take for analysis from the song.
-Default value is 120 and it is good enough to find exactly the same song, but maybe in different quality.
-However, for a more complicated cases like same song played in different tempo the more input we have the more accurate results are.
+The ``--length`` option specifies how many seconds to take for analysis from the song.
+The default value is 120, and it is good enough to find exactly the same song, but maybe in different quality.
+However, for more complicated cases like the same song played in a different tempo, the more input we have, the more accurate results are.

 --extension
 -----------

-By default, ``audiomatch`` looks for files with ``.m4a``, ``mp3``, ``.caf`` extensions.
-In theory, audio formats supported by ffmpeg_ also supported by *audiomatch*.
-You can tell to *audiomatch* to look for a specific format by using ``--extension`` flag:
+By default, ``audiomatch`` looks for files with ``.m4a``, ``.mp3``, ``.caf`` extensions.
+In theory, audio formats supported by ffmpeg_ are also supported by *audiomatch*.
+You can tell *audiomatch* to look for a specific format by using the ``--extension`` flag:

 .. code-block:: bash

     $ audiomatch -e .ogg -e .wav ./demo
     Not enough input files.

-Indeed, we tried to compare files with ``.ogg`` and ``.wav`` extension, but there are no such files in the demo directory.
+Indeed, we tried to compare files with ``.ogg`` and ``.wav`` extensions, but there are no such files in the demo directory.

 Motivation
 ==========

-I play guitar and do recordings from time to time mainly with Voice Memos on iPhone.
-Over the years, I have hundreds of recordings like that and I though it would be cool to find all the similar ones and see how I progress over the years.
+I play guitar and do recordings from time to time, mainly with Voice Memos on iPhone.
+Over the years, I have hundreds of recordings like that, and I thought it would be cool to find all the similar ones and see how I have progressed over the years.

 That's why I wrote this library.